 It’s well-shaded, too.
 In fact, the only time you may see much of the sun is when you cross over the reservoir on the wooden boardwalk.

-Take in the views of the bald cypress trees and tidal wetlands as you hike along this trail.
+Take in views of bald cypress trees and tidal wetlands as you hike this trail.
 Keep your eyes open for swimming turtles that frequent the reservoir’s waters.

 #15: Boyd’s Hole (King George)